 every scribe instructed concerning the kingdom of heaven is like a householder who brings out of his treasure things new and old.”

 The OT doesn't get a lot of attention these days, and sadly so, considering that Paul clearly tells us...

 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work

 Keep in mind that the only Scripture available at that time would have been the Old Testament.
 If Paul endorsed the validity and value of it shouldn't we be mindful of our obligation to its lessons?

-A neglect of the Old Testament leaves us with only a partial and incomplete picture of the truths of the New Testament concepts that are, many times, only superficially, traditionally, and culturally understood without the Old, and we end up missing all the wonderfully deep and rich images, illustrations, examples, and lessons that are essential to our comprehension and growth, Paul encourages our learning from the Old when he writes...
+A neglect of the Old Testament leaves us with only a partial and incomplete picture of the truths of the New Testament concepts that are, many times, only superficially, traditionally, and culturally understood without the Old.
+What happens when we disregard this portion of God's Word we end up missing all the wonderfully deep and rich images, illustrations, examples, and lessons that are essential to our comprehension and growth.
+Paul encourages our learning from the Old when he writes...